How iteration order influences convergence and stability in deep learning: Introduction

 On the other hand, the second step of the backward iterate is

-A naive (and computation intensive) implementation of the backward optimization is depicted in Figure \ref{figure:backward_flow} where all the batches received so far at each steps are re-processed from scratch in the reverse order in which they were received from the initialization point.
+A naive (and computationally intensive) implementation of the backward optimization is depicted in \cref{figure:backward_flow} where all the batches received so far at each step are re-processed from scratch in the reverse order in which they were received from the initialization point.

-\paragraph{Main contributions:} The main contributions of this paper are to show theoretically (Theorem \ref{lemma:contraction_principle} and Theorem \ref{thm:backward_forward}) and experimentally (Figure \ref{figure:training_losses_cifar10_resnet18} and Appendix \ref{appendix:experiment_details}) that backward optimization has better convergence and stability properties than the standard forward optimization.
-As already known (see related work in Section \ref{section:related_work}), forward trajectories do not generally converge toward points but rather toward a probability distribution of the iterates (in the fixed learning-rate regime).
+\paragraph{Main contributions:} The main contributions of this paper are to show theoretically (\cref{lemma:contraction_principle,thm:backward_forward}) and experimentally (\cref{figure:training_losses_cifar10_resnet18,appendix:experiment_details}) that backward optimization has better convergence and stability properties than the standard forward optimization.
+As already known (see related work in \cref{section:related_work}), forward trajectories do not generally converge toward points but rather toward a probability distribution of the iterates (in the fixed learning-rate regime).

-We argue that the advantage of backward trajectories comes from their convergence toward actual points (see Theorem \ref{lemma:contraction_principle}) sampled from the forward distribution (see Theorem \ref{thm:backward_forward}).
+We argue that the advantage of backward trajectories comes from their convergence toward actual points (see \cref{lemma:contraction_principle}) sampled from the forward distribution (see \cref{thm:backward_forward}).
 We prove this using a generalization of the Banach fixed point theorem when the random maps $T_i$ become contractions.
 Note that backward optimization can theoretically be applied to any gradient-based optimizer (not only to SGD) to improve stability and convergence, since our theoretical statements hold at the level of the $T_i$'s, no matter what their actual forms are.
 To our knowledge, these concepts are new in deep learning optimization.
 The main goal of this paper is to expose how this phenomenon manifests in deep learning.
 We defer engineering applications leveraging this phenomenon (like efficient implementations of the backward SGD) to future work, while outlining a few potential directions at the paper's conclusion.

+Overall, this work should be understood as a proof of concept showing that reversing the iteration composition order can significantly improve stability and convergence in stochastic optimization.